 Ingestion

-Ingestion workflows write timestamped records into Infuse DB from devices, gateways, backend services, jobs, or integrations.
+Ingestion workflows write timestamped records into Infuse-DB from devices, gateways, backend services, jobs, or integrations.

 Ingestion Responsibilities